MillanSharma/dodo-payments-backend/README.md

 # Dodo Payment Dashboard Backend API

-This project is a simple API for managing contacts, built using Node.js, TypeScript, Express, PostgreSQL, Drizzle ORM, and Zod for validation.
+This project is a simple API for fetching transactions and invoices, built using Node.js, TypeScript, Express, MongoDB, and Zod for validation.

 ## Technologies Used